wessenstam/gts2021-prep/phase4/phase4.rst

       cd /code/Fiesta
       npm start

 #.
-Save the file **DON'T COMMIT AND PUSH TO GITEA!!**
+Save the file

 Change the .drone.yml file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Open the **.drone.yml** file
 #.
-Remove the line ``- git clone https://github.com/sharonpamela/Fiesta /code/Fiesta``
+Under the **Test local built container** section, remove the line ``- git clone https://github.com/sharonpamela/Fiesta /code/Fiesta``
 #.
 Save the file
-#.
-Commit and push the files to Gitea and look at the Drone UI to see the container being build
+#. **Commit and push** the chnaged files to Gitea and look at the Drone UI to see the container being build
 #.
 As you can see, the build phase is taking more time as it needs to run multiple step.

    .. figure:: images/1.png